FAR-Lab/Developing-and-Designing-Interactive-Devices/FinalProject.md

 Using the tools and techniques you learned in this class, design, prototype and test an interactive device.

-Project plan - November 22
+Project plan - November 14

-Peer feedback on Project plans: November 24
+Peer feedback on Project plans: November 21

-Functional check-off - November 30 & December 2
+Functional check-off - November 28 & 30

-Final Project Presentations - December 7
+Final Project Presentations - December 5 & 7

-Write-up and documentation due - December 13
+Write-up and documentation due - December 14

 ## Objective

 The goal of this final project is for you to have a fully functioning and well-designed interactive device of your own design.

 ## Description
-Your project is to design and build an interactive device to suit a specific application of your choosing, and test the interaction with people.
+Your project is to design and build an interactive device to suit a specific application of your choosing, and *test the interaction with people*.

 ## Deliverables

 1. Project plan: Big idea, timeline, parts needed, fall-back plan.